Schneggo/more-food/README.md

 # More Food
-More-food is a mod for minecraft 1.21 Fabric
+More-food is a Fabric-mod for minecraft 1.21
 It's also my project for learning to program minecraftmods.

 ## Items